ChloeShujunYang/WorldRanking/README.md

 ### 4. World Map with Radar and Bar Chart
 - **Global University Rankings**: Visualizes the distribution and performance of universities worldwide.
 - **Year Selection**: Select the year you are interested in from the title, there will be a drop-down menu for you to select.
 - **World Map**: Interactive globe showing university locations and scores, drag the globe to rotate it and click on any country or region you are interested in to see detail.
-(If white, it means there's no top 200 university in this country or region in this year.)
+(If white, it means there's no top 200 university in this country or region in this year.)Hover to see country names and relevent information.
 - **Bar Chart**: Ranks universities by overall score, with interactive selection of ranking range, selecting on a university by clicking on the bar will trigger interaction to the radar chart above it.
+Hover to see school names and total scores.
 - **Radar Chart**: Displays various performance metrics for selected university (from bar chart).

 ### 5. Trends in University Rankings